 My educational background includes a Bachelor of Arts in Spanish with an emphasis in Hispanic intellectual history and interdisciplinary studies; additionally I have a double minor in English and Italian.
 I worked as a teaching assistant for four years for both Spanish and Italian undergraduate courses wherein I taught weekly laboratory classes.
 I have the experience in teaching large groups of people with varied proficiency levels, which has allowed me to develop a more comprehensive teaching skillset.
 Likewise, I have experience in tutoring smaller groups, including one-on-one sessions with students.
 I am dedicated to helping students strengthen their skills in grammar, composition, vocabulary, and conversation.

-Texas A & M University-College Station - Bachelors, Spanish
+Undergraduate Degree: Texas A & M University-College Station - Bachelors, Spanish

 What is your teaching philosophy?

 I am a dedicated proponent of adaptability.
 Everyone has a different learning style, and it’s my job as a tutor to present the material in the best way possible for the individual student.
 You have to accommodate different learning styles and create an atmosphere that fosters learning.
 Teaching is not just delivering material; students spend a lot of time receiving information and trying to memorize it before actually understanding it.
 I like to have students practice what they’re learning so that they build confidence.
 Encouraging a student to embrace the input and output aspects of learning will allow them to develop a holistic understanding of the material.

 What might you do in a typical first session with a student?